 The Philippines attracts many international students because it offers a unique academic experience and exciting cultural adventures.
-International students also like that most Philippine institutions use English as a medium of instruction, operate a dynamic learning environment, and have a welcoming atmosphere.
+International students also appreciate that many Philippine institutions use English as a medium of instruction, operate in a dynamic learning environment, and have a welcoming atmosphere.

-To top all those, the cost of studying and living in the Philippines is low and affordable, especially compared to other countries.
+To top all that, the cost of studying and living in the Philippines is relatively low and affordable, especially compared with many other study destinations.
 If you want to know more about the financial aspects of pursuing higher education in the nation, you can find answers in this article.
-So, make sure to read the information below carefully, as it aims to shed light on the cost of Philippine education.
+Make sure to read the information below carefully, as it aims to shed light on the cost of Philippine education.

 Costs of Studying in the Philippines